 Is whole life insurance worth it?
 Is it a good investment?
 The simple answer is that it depends.
 Before purchasing a whole life insurance policy, you may want to look carefully at your financial goals and think about what the cash value portion of the policy could help you achieve.

 Term life insurance may be a better option for people who just want a life insurance policy that pays a death benefit and nothing more.
 Term life insurance is typically less expensive, easier to get and protects you for a term of years that you choose.
 The money you save on premiums can be invested elsewhere as you see fit, taking into account your comfort level with risk.

-Whole life insurance, on the other hand, typically costs three to four times more than term life insurance.
+Whole life insurance, on the other hand, typically costs more than term life insurance.
 However, the added cost may be worth it if you’re interested in using the policy’s savings component and want a policy that won’t expire.
-Your money will have been invested in low-risk, low-return funds, so the interest likely won’t be as high as if you invested in the stock market or another more volatile option over the long term.
+Your money will grow over time, but the interest likely won’t be as high as if you invested in the stock market or another more volatile option over the long term.